ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 -

-Propeller Diameter: 28 centimeters by 15 centimeters 2-blade composite propeller
+Propeller diameter: 28 centimeters by 15 centimeters 2-blade composite propeller

-- Propeller speed: 1200 revolutions per minute
+- Propeller speed: 1200 rotations per minute

 - Saltwater suitable